laurence-myers/tcat/README.md

 Or, you could compile all files in one go, by running tcat across your entire directory, then compiling the generated tcat files.
 This could happen as a "postinstall" npm script.

+tcat has some options to watch for changes, and/or to invoke the TypeScript Compiler to compile the generated files.

+## Command line options

+- -c / --compile ./path/to/tsconfig.json: spawn tsc in a sub-process, with the given tsconfig.json file.
+- -f / --filter: filter for the given file extensions.
+Specify multiple extensions using commas, e.g. .jade,.html.
+Defaults to ".html,.pug,.jade"
+- --verbose: turns on verbose logging.
+- -w / --watch: watch for changes to .html.ts/.pug.ts/jade.ts, or .html/.pug/.jade files with an equivalent .ts file.

 ## Supported templates

 tcat can read templates in the following formats: